NewGuy103/syncServer/docs/docs/index.md

 ### NOTE

 This documentation is deprecated.
-There is currently a rewrite ongoing to migrate this application to FastAPI, but there is no documentation yet.
-You probably want [syncserver-fastapi](https://github.com/NewGuy103/syncServer/tree/fastapi-rewrite).
+You probably want the [FastAPI](https://github.com/NewGuy103/syncServer) version of this app.

+Updated documentation can be found on [GitHub Pages](https://newguy103.github.io/syncServer/).

 This documentation will still be kept, but the flask version of this app will not be updated.